[The Null Hypothesis]

 ## Pattern: Multiple Failed Jobs

-When many jobs fail (e.g., all Image builds), check representative job first often have identical errors.
+When many jobs fail (e.g., all Image builds), check one representative job first.

 FIRST_FAILED=$(glab api "projects/2558/pipelines/<PIPELINE_ID>/jobs" --paginate |\